-Lake Maloya: Fishing for trout was fair to good when using pink PowerBait and homemade dough bait.
+Lake Maloya: Fishing for trout was fair to good when using salmon pink PowerBait.

-Los Pinos River: Fishing for trout was good when using small beadhead nymph flies.
+Los Pinos River: Fishing for trout was fair when using small beadhead nymph flies.

 Maxwell Lake 13: Closed for the season.
 The lake will reopen in March 2022.